 Everyone is invited to experience the National Park Service GOAL Academy class project presentations which occur each May.
 There are two options for witnessing the live presentations:

 With either option, you have the opportunity to interact and ask the presenters questions.

 Class Project Repository

-The GOAL Academy class project materials are available by year starting in 2009 at the GOAL Academy Google Site.
+The GOAL Academy class project materials are available by year starting in 2009 at the GOAL Academy Class Project Repository.
 This site aims to capture and catalog all of the amazing past GOALie work in one spot for the benefit of all NPS employees who want access to this information.

 Please note: historically, a class project repository did not exist, so for years prior to 2017, there may be gaps in available materials.

 Starting in 2017 and moving forward, the following materials are available:

 - Class project presentation videos (filmed in Washington, D.C.)

 - Class project presentation materials (varies by team and may include a powerpoint, infographics, etc.)

 - Class project presentation agenda (the schedule for Washington, D.C. presentations, includes team member names)